 University of Massachusetts Boston

-The Center for Engaged Democracy is requesting proposals for research in any of the three research priorities areas (structures of inclusion, leadership, and student outcomes) and will support research in these areas through three research grants of up to $5,000 per research project.
+The Center for Engaged Democracy requested proposals for research in three research priorities areas (structures of inclusion, leadership, and student outcomes) .
+Three grant proposals will be supported through a grant of up to $5,000 per research project.

 This year there were 37 research-funding proposals submitted from 79 total principal investigators representing 43 different institutions (25 public institutions, 11 private institutions, and 7 community colleges) across 21 different states and includes one international applicant.